The World, the Flesh and the Devil (1959 film): Plot

+Ralph, an engineer, gets utilities working again and raises their standard of living, but the two remain in separate apartment buildings.
+Even as they become friends and grow closer, vestiges of racial division become evident when Sarah casually uses the phrase that she is "free, white, and 21" to describe her ability to make decisions.
+Ralph describes the phrase as "an arrow in my guts."
+In the same conversation, Sarah laments that "there is nobody left to marry."
+Resentful, Ralph refuses Sarah's suggestion that she move into his apartment building.
+Ralph maintains his distance when it becomes clear that Sarah is developing stronger feelings for him, unsure how she will react if they discover others alive.
+Despite living in a post-apocalyptic world, tensions remain that were instilled by the mores earned in a racially segregated American society.

-Ralph regularly broadcasts on the radio in the hope of contacting other survivors, and eventually receives a transmission in French, confirming there are other living people beyond New York.
+Ralph regularly broadcasts on the radio in the hope of contacting other survivors, and eventually receives a transmission in French, confirming there are others.
 One day, ill white man Benson Thacker arrives by boat.
 Ralph and Sarah nurse him back to health, but once he recovers, Ben sets his sights on Sarah and sees Ralph as a rival.
 Ralph is torn by conflicting emotions.
-He avoids Sarah as much as possible, to give Ben every opportunity to win her affections, but cannot quite bring himself to leave the city.
+He avoids Sarah as much as possible to give Ben every opportunity to win her affections, but cannot quite bring himself to leave the city.

 Ben finally grows tired of the whole situation, realizing he stands little chance with Sarah as long as Ralph remains nearby.
 He warns Ralph that the next time he sees him, he will try to kill him.
 The two armed men hunt each other through the empty streets.
 Finally, Ralph passes by the United Nations headquarters, climbs the steps in Ralph Bunche Park, and reads the inscription "They shall beat their swords into plowshares.
 And their spears into pruning hooks.
 Nation shall not lift up sword against nation.
 Neither shall they learn war any more", from the Book of Isaiah.
 He throws down his rifle and goes unarmed to confront Ben, who in turn finds himself unable to shoot his foe.
 Defeated, he starts walking away.
 Sarah appears.
 When Ralph starts to turn away from her, she makes him take her hand; then she calls to Ben and gives him her other hand.
 Together, the three walk down the street to build a new future together.
-The film ends not with "The End", but with "The Beginning".
+The film ends not with "The End" but with "The Beginning."